GeoLoom: High-quality Geometric Diagram Generation from Textual Input: GeoLoom

 \subsection{Coordinate Solver}

 \textbf{Geometric Constraint Deviation.} The well-structured nature of geometric diagrams enables the use of explicit, quantifiable evaluation metrics, thereby providing a principled basis for supervising the diagram generation process.
 While general image evaluation~\citep{lin2024evaluating} typically focuses on the presence of basic visual features and semantic alignment with textual input~\citep{radford2021learning}, the evaluation of geometric diagrams necessitates a stricter adherence to mathematical precision.
 Specifically, this includes the accurate placement of point coordinates and compliance with geometric constraints related to line segments and angles.
-We hence identify five fundamental types of geometric constraints that govern the structural fidelity of diagrams and formalize each as follows: \begin{itemize} \item \textbf{Length ratio.} Given a target length ratio \(L_{i}^{t} / L_{j}^{t}=R_{tar\_line}\), the length ratio for generated diagram is \( L_{i}^{g} / L_{j}^{g}=R_{gen\_line}\).
+We hence identify five fundamental types of geometric constraints that govern the structural fidelity of diagrams and formalize each as follows (In the below equation, [] is an Iverson bracket ~\cite{Iversonbracket}, always 0 or 1.): \begin{itemize} \item \textbf{Length ratio.} Given a ground-truth length ratio \(L_{i}^{gt} / L_{j}^{gt}=R_{gt\_line}\), the length ratio for generated diagram is \( L_{i}^{gen} / L_{j}^{gen}=R_{gen\_line}\).
 The evaluation metric for this constraint is defined as: